-Construction works notifications will be distributed to potentially affected properties in the vicinity of the project.
-These properties have been identified using the technical studies and plans submitted as part of the planning and assessment approval pathway and post approval requirements.
+Construction works notifications will be distributed to targeted properties in the vicinity of the project.
+These properties have been identified as part of the technical studies and plans submitted as part of the planning and assessment approval pathway and post approval requirements.
 Specifically, the notification distribution map at Figure 1 below has been prepared through an analysis of the potential project impacts and requirements identified in:

-- the acoustic assessment supporting the SSD application Appendix U Noise & Vibration Impact Assessment - the transport assessment supporting the SSD application Appendix O Transport Impact Assessment - the Construction Environmental Management Plan, including the: - Construction Noise and Vibration Management Sub Plan - Construction Traffic and Pedestrian Management Sub Plan.
+- the acoustic assessment supporting the SSD application - the transport assessment supporting the SSD application - the Construction Worker Transportation Strategy - the Construction Environmental Management Plan, including the: - o Construction Noise and Vibration Management Sub Plan - o Construction Traffic and Pedestrian Management Sub Plan.